Book Review: Gone with the Wind by Margaret Mitchell

 Likewise, for Scarlett, she is unaware of the virtues of morality, so she can abandon it without regret and nostalgia, and this sheer decisiveness can be extraordinary courage when struggling to survive, and when change and innovation are needed It can also be extraordinarily clean and thorough at times - however when the South needs direction and the support of a huge moral civilization to continue to move forward, her shortcomings will inevitably be exposed.

 So Scarlett was incomplete on the deep subject of the Southern "freshman," and she needed Melanie's complement.
 Scarlett is loyal to the ancient and solemn proposition of "survival", and Ashley is a deserter under this proposition.
 Scarlett and Ashley, one positive and one negative, the contrast is stark.

-Under the huge historical curtain, one figure is lonely and desolate, walking heavily, the other figure is tenacious and brave, eager to try; one figure retreats to the past, and the other figure steps into. the future.
+Under the huge historical curtain, one figure is lonely and desolate, walking heavily, the other figure is tenacious and brave, eager to try; one figure retreats to the past, and the other figure steps into it. the future.

 At the junction of the old and the new, they are drifting further and further apart.
 The wheel of the times ran over this desolate background, and there was a deep echo, and the lingering sound was endless.

-Reid Brad: The Pain of Return For the southern civilization, Ashley represents following the trend, Scarlett represents total denial, and in Reid, the author's attitude has turned a corner, and it seems to become contradictory and unpredictable.
+Reid Brad: In the Pain of Return For the Southern civilization, Ashley represents following the trend, Scarlett represents total denial, and in Reid, the author's attitude has turned a corner, and it seems to become contradictory and unpredictable.